The Ultimate 2-Week New Zealand Road Trip Itinerary (Both Islands!)

 - Go to Zealandia to see native New Zealand wildlife

 - Do a self-guided Lord of the Rings tour or be guided by Xplor Tours

 - Tour the city sights of Wellington from the Waterfront to Cuba Street to the Botanic Gardens to Mt Victoria.
 Find out more in our One Day in Wellington: City Walking Tour Itinerary…

 … And more as listed in the 25 Best Things to Do in Wellington.

 Things to Do in Picton

-- Take a mail boat cruise out onto the waters of the Marlborough Sounds
+- Take the Beachcomber Cruises‘ mail boat cruise out onto the waters of the Marlborough Sounds

-- Take a tour of the wine region and do some wine-tasting
+- Take a tour of the wine region and do some wine tasting with Sounds Connection.

 Accommodation in Picton

-If everything goes to plan and you do not miss your ferry then these are the budget accommodation options in Picton.
+If everything goes to plan and you do not miss your ferry then these are some excellent accommodation options in Picton.